 Humanitarian need in Ethiopia is also significantly impacted by recurrent natural hazards, in particular drought and flooding.
 Several consecutive years of drought in southern and southeastern Ethiopia have led to worsening food security and disrupted the livelihoods of hundreds of thousands of farmers and herders.?
 Nearly all of Somali regional state, which is one of the regions most affected by food insecurity, is in IPC Phase 2 (Stressed) or IPC Phase 3 (Crisis). ?
 Nationwide, approximately 7.88 million people continue to require emergency food assistance. ?

-INFORM measures Ethiopia's risk of humanitarian crisis and disaster to be high, at 6.3/10.
-Vulnerability is of particular concern, at 6.6/10. ?
+INFORM measures Ethiopia's risk of humanitarian crisis and disaster as high at 6.9/10.
+Lack of coping capacity is of particular concern at 7.7/10.